 Content here is strictly free-range.
 I provide original reporting and analysis on the many topics that interest me.

-I’m an industry journalist for the greater data intelligence community.
 Since 2007, I’ve been a regular contributor to several industry BI publications, including Information Management and TDWI’s BI This Week, in addition to Datadoodle.

 Before settling down to journalism, I wandered through a variety of colorful jobs.
 In one stint, I was an Amtrak train attendant (“porter” in those days) — the first white ever hired for West Coast-originating trains and possibly the only one to join the legendary Brotherhood of Sleeping Car Porters.
 I also washed dishes under the shadow of Half Dome in Yosemite, sold commodity options over the phone (and learned from some of the best salespeople), and dabbled in radio at KSKA, “Anchorage public radio.”